BD-STEP-Tutorials/r_testing_demo/README.md

 # Expectations of this Presentation
 -   This presentation will expand upon the *Good Practices in Reproducible Data Science* series.

--   Using R this interactive presentation will demonstrate how to add testing to your own R packages and objects using the built-in `testhat` library.
+-   Using R this interactive presentation will demonstrate how to add testing to your own R packages and objects using the built-in `testhat` and `usethis` libraries.

 -   Can use the [r_resting_demo/starter_code.Rmd](starter_code.Rmd) file to help create your own package and testing.